FromZeus/fast_builder/Readme.rst

 ^^^^^^^^^^^^^^^^^^
 0. Hidden stage is for prepare all files to make and build also for getting names of necessary files and folders.
 Executed by default.
 1. First stage - make with dh_make command.
 2. Second stage - run "builder.py -c config.yaml".
 In this stage python script do all necessary things with control and rules files.
+You can execute this stage, for example, if only "debian" folder in the "package" directory.
 3. Third stage runs "DEB_BUILD_OPTIONS=nocheck dpkg-buildpackage -rfakeroot -us -uc" and cleanup directory.